Nathan Healy

 Rockford Area Utility Providers

-ComEd’s rates were lower than the state average of 15.7¢ and national average of 16.0¢ due to Illinois’ diverse energy mix and regulatory structure.
+ComEd’s rates sit lower than the Illinois average of 15.7¢ and the national average of 16.0¢ per kWh.
+This reflects Illinois’ diverse energy mix and ComEd’s large service territory, which helps distribute infrastructure costs across millions of customers.

 Rockford Utilities Electricity Rates